microsoft/api-guidelines/graph/GuidelinesGraph.md

     also defines properties that are required/meaningful for the variant given by the type property.
 [Modelling with Flat Bag Pattern](./Modelling%20with%20Flat%20Bag%20Pattern.md)

-The following table describes shows summary of main qualities for each pattern and will help to select a pattern preferred for your use case.
+The following table shows summary of main qualities for each pattern and will help to select a pattern preferred for your use case.

 |  API qualities   Patterns | Properties and behavior described in metadata  | Suited for strongly typed languages | Simple query construction | Syntactical backward compatible |